silvacms/documentation/source/silva/contents/base.rst

 On line 6, the ``silvaconf.icon`` directive sets the pathname to an icon file (``GIF`` or ``PNG``) to use as content icon.
-On line 7, the priority of the content in the addable menu is changed with the help of ``silvaconf.priority``.
+On line 7, the priority of the content in the addable menu is changed with the directive ``silvaconf.priority``.

 By default Silva will create a factory for your content.